 The Colorado represents a new kind of documentary in which music takes center stage; a feature documentary that is both narrated and sung, a live performance, and a comprehensive educational resource.
 A crossroads between art, ecology and regional history, while sensitizing audiences to pressing issues of our times, The Colorado explores the Colorado River Basin from a holistic perspective and places the ecological predicaments of the region in a rich social and historical context.
 The project is driven by original compositions from New Amsterdam Records co-founder William Brittelle, Glenn Kotche, Paola Prestini, Shara Nova (previously known as Shara Worden), and Pulitzer Prize laureate John Luther Adams, all expertly performed by Grammy Award-winning vocal ensemble Roomful of Teeth, Avery Fisher Prize-winning and former Kronos Quartet cellist Jeffrey Zeigler, and composer-percussionist Glenn Kotche.

-The album's debut track, "An Unknown Distance Yet to Run" by Shara (Worden) Nova is now streaming via Soundcloud, and pre-order for the album is now available via iTunes and Amazon.
+The album's debut track, "An Unknown Distance Yet to Run" by Shara (Worden) Nova is now streaming via Soundcloud, and the album is now available via iTunes and Amazon.

 The Colorado also draws on the combined talents of distinguished scriptwriter, conservationist, and general advisor, Pulitzer Prize-finalist William deBuys; editor David Sarno; director Murat Eyuboglu; and Emmy Award-winning cinematographer Sylvestre Campe.The film is narrated by Tony Award-winning Shakespearean actor Mark Rylance (who is not featured on the album).
 The album was produced, mixed and engineered by Ryan Kelly, with Brittelle and Zeigler serving as co-producers.